Athanaze/swiss-legal-applications/README.md

 - 130333 articles in french

-- 77,016 articles in french for national only (so exlucding RS 0....)
+- 77,016 articles in french for national only (so excluding RS 0....)